stummy/EE422C/Project 7/README.md

 # Cheaters

+## About

+This is a simple Java program that compares similarites between files by comparing chunks of strings.

+## How it Works

 This program works by reading line by line a text file and appending each line to create a really really long string.
 Then it breaks up the string into chunks of sizes determined by the user input.
 Then those chunks of strings are put into a set (encompassing